gchumillas/schema-fixer/README.md

     { title: 'The Stand', year: 1978, id: 'isbn-9781444720730' },
     { title: 'Salem\'s lot', year: '1975', id: 'isbn-0385007515' }
   ],
-  // This additional property was accidentally passed.
+  // this property was accidentally passed and
+  // will be removed from the fixed data
   metadata: 'console.log(\'please ignore me\')'
 }